ryu-GISstudent/GIS/README.md

 Hi i'm Ryunosuke (family name is Nakazawa)
 I from koshigaya city prefecture saitama.
 My passion is Musik listen.
-I like hiphop music and old japanease music.

-also i like build a desk top PC, but never touch software. i interrest programing and GIS!!!!
+I like hiphop music and old japanese music. also i like build a desk top PC, but never touch software. i interrest programing and GIS!!!!